codyskidmore/DenoSamples/README.md

 # DenoSamples
-Sandbox for tinkering with Deno
+Sandbox for tinkering with Deno, the next generation JavaScript/TypeScript runtime.